Q: Spraddle leg overview

 No real incubation period, as this is not caused by a virus or bacteria.
 However, it’s likely to be there initially, or develop within the first few days of being brooded on a slick surface or being fed a nutritionally deficient diet.

-This is relatively common to all breeds.
+This is relatively common to all chicken breeds and can occur in other poultry species as well.

 Home treatment and/or prevention -